 Moving to a new city

-What advice would you give to recent graduates moving to a new city?
+What advice can you give to students/recent graduates on moving to a new city?

 Resources for settling in